pgosar/CyberNvim/README.md

 more complete and uncompromising base experience of [Astronvim](https://github.com/AstroNvim/AstroNvim/tree/main) and [LazyNvim](https://github.com/LazyVim/LazyVim).
-Its goal is to be both a ready-to-use editor for 99% of people and a great starting point for powerusers requiring far higher levels customization, right down to the source code itself.
+Its goal is to be both a ready-to-use editor for 99% of people a great starting point for powerusers who want the freedom to possibly overwrite the entire config, and a great example for beginners who want to learn how to configure Neovim.

 ### Complete and uncompromisingly fantastic featureset GOOD 👍 🥰